Gressling/cheminf-EDU/machineLearning/les_unit_operations_degradation/README.md

 ## Correlation Matrix

 The correlation matrix below exhibits the correlation coefficients between different operational parameters and inefficiency scores.
+Illustrates the relationships between various operational parameters and inefficiency scores through correlation coefficients.
+This visualization helps identify key factors influencing operational performance.

 ## Data Visualization

+Includes graphical representations such as histograms for inefficiency scores, scatter plots of parameter values versus inefficiency scores by experiment group, and a correlation heatmap for intuitive data exploration.
 Visualizing the dataset involves the following plots:

 - **Distribution of Inefficiency Scores**: A histogram that shows the distribution of inefficiency scores in the dataset.